 The stable outlook reflects our expectation that Veolia's financial profile will remain aligned with our guidance for the Baa1 rating, which includes FFO/net debt around 20%, RCF/net debt at least in the mid-teens in percentage terms and FFO interest cover above 4x.
-It also factors in that any potential deterioration in the company's business risk profile as a result of an increased exposure to industrial clients could be offset by a further improvement in credit metrics.
+It also factors in our assumption that any potential deterioration in the company's business risk profile because of increased exposure to industrial clients could be offset by a further improvement in its credit metrics.